alecGraves/Agentic/README.md

 **Fast and streamlined interactive markdown chat interface with fully editable history and prompts:**
 ![Markdown-formatted Documents are used for LLM Chat](pics/markdown_chat.png)

-### Usage 🛠
+## Usage 🛠
-This plugin currently has three major command pallet actions:
+This plugin currently has four major command palette actions:
 - `AI Agent` - takes highlighted text (or an entire file) and a command string to perform a custom action
-- `AI Agent Action` - takes highlighted text (or an entire file) and starts a new chat based on a user-defined action (see `agentic.sublime-settings`)
+- `AI Agent Action` - takes highlighted text (or an entire file) and starts a new chat based on a user-defined action (see `Agentic.sublime-settings`)
 - `AI Agent Model Chat` - takes highlighted text and starts a new chat session with the selected model
 - `AI Agent Chat Submit` - will send the contents of a chat file to an LLM for a chat-like interface (triggered with `[ctrl/cmd]+[enter]` from a chat file; `[c]` or `[esc]` to interrupt)

-There are also several supplemental pallet actions to help control chats
+There are also several supplemental palette actions to help control chats
 - `AI Agent Clear Reasoning` - deletes model 'reasoning' output from chat files
 - `AI Agent Clone Chat` - creates a copy of an existing chat
 - `AI Agent New Chat` - creates a new chat file